lunchbag/hugo-blog/content/posts/new-beginnings.md

 The truth of the matter is that my personal motivation, while still there, has changed from the days of being excited to work on it 24-7.
 I have the financial resources and renewed passion to pursue other endeavors and I have a reinvigorated sense of purpose beyond Lunch Money.

 That being said, Lunch Money has positively affected thousands of users so far and I have no intention of turning my back on them.
 In fact, it makes me more motivated than ever to continue pushing Lunch Money to its fullest potential.

-Therefore, I am going to be building out a team around Lunch Money<a href="#jobs">\[1\]</a>.
+I am going to be building out a team around Lunch Money<a href="#jobs">\[1\]</a>.
 The first few hires will be engineers to help me with the backlog of bug reports and feature requests.
 I'm committed to finding a group of technical folks that work well together, believe in the product and genuinely want to see it grow.

 So don't worry, Lunch Money is here to stay.
 But what else is next for me?